 All in all, if you have excess skin and not much fat in the buttocks, a traditional butt augmentation might be a great option for you while if you have excess fat in your body (other than the buttocks), then the butt augmentation probably the procedure that can benefit you the most.

 How to Choose your Plastic Surgeon

 The plastic surgeon that will take on your case should be board-accredited and certified, with a wealth of experience in buttocks reshaping procedures, and affordable for yourbudget.
 However, as noted above, do not choose a plastic surgeon based on their fee; you might be sacrificing quality.
 It is advised to contact, at least, three different plastic surgeons and get a detailed price and treatment plan and an initial consultation from each of them.

-They should also perform many butt augmentations every year (check their competence by looking at before and after photo galleries) and have a constant flow of patients coming to their practice or clinic and requesting a butt lift procedure.
+They should also perform many butt augmentation procedures every year (check their competence by looking at before and after photo galleries) and have a constant flow of patients coming to their practice or clinic and requesting a butt lift procedure.